 Under the provisions of the SD PSA, the Contractor Parties to the SD PSA are obligated to finance the ultimate abandonment of oil and gas production properties employed in petroleum operations within the contract area.
 The maximum amounts of abandonment funds cannot exceed 10% of the capital costs in accordance with the SD PSA.
 The Group estimates its share of total decommissioning liabilities based on the SD PSA provisions by applying the 10% limit to all capital costs incurred in petroleum operations in the contract area as at the year-end.
 The present value of the decommissioning liabilities is recorded by the Group as a liability at the time the assets are installed or placed in service.

+Decommissioning liabilities (continued)

-The amount of liability equals the present value of the future decommissioning liabilities discounted at pre-tax rate that reflects current market assessments of the time value of money and where appropriate, the risks specific to the liability, which equals 4.08% at 31 December 2021 (31 December 2020: 4.10%).
+The amount of liability equals the present value of the future decommissioning liabilities discounted at pre-tax rate that reflects current market assessments of the time value of money and where appropriate, the risks specific to the liability, which equals 7.20% at 31 December 2022 (31 December 2021: 4.08%).
 A corresponding tangible fixed asset of an amount equivalent to the liability is also created.
 This amount is subsequently depreciated and charged against income using the unit-of-production method based on proved reserves.
-Changes in the estimated timing of decommissioning or decommissioning adjustment to oil and gas production properties.
+Changes in the estimated timing of decommissioning or decommissioning cost estimates are dealt with prospectively by recording an adjustment to the provision, and a corresponding adjustment to oil and gas production properties.
 The unwinding of the discount on the decommissioning provision is included in finance costs.

 According to the Host Government Agreement ("HGA") signed with the Georgian and Azerbaijan Governments, no later than 30 days after the termination of the HGA, SCPC must submit a decommissioning plan to these Governments addressing its obligations to retire the pipeline.
 The amount of asset retirement obligation is capitalised by shareholders of SCPC.
 The Group recognises underlying asset retirement obligation in respect of its participating interest in SCPC.
 A corresponding tangible fixed asset of an amount equivalent to the liability is also created.
 This amount is subsequently depreciated and charged against income.
-The amount of liability equals the present value of the future decommissioning liabilities discounted at pre-tax rate that reflects current market assessments of the time value of money and where appropriate, the risks specific to the liability, which equals 8% at 31 December 2021 (31 December 2020: 8%).
+The amount of liability equals the present value of the future decommissioning liabilities discounted at pre-tax rate that reflects current market assessments of the time value of money and where appropriate, the risks specific to the liability, which equals 8% at 31 December 2022 (31 December 2021: 8%).

-In accordance with HGA signed with the Government of Turkey, the Group shall comply with all its decommissioning obligations following the expiry of HGA (2062).
+In accordance with HGA signed with the Government of Türkiye, the Group shall comply with all its decommissioning obligations following the expiry of HGA (2062).
 The Group recognised decommissioning liability, which represents the management's best estimate of the expenditures required to settle the present obligation at the reporting date.
 A corresponding tangible fixed asset of an amount equivalent to the liability is also created.
 This amount is subsequently depreciated and charged against income.
-The amount of liability equals the present value of the future decommissioning liabilities discounted at pre-tax rate that reflects current market assessments of the time value of money and where appropriate, the risks specific to the liability, which equals 6.7% at 31 December 2021 (31 December 2020: 6%).
+The amount of liability equals the present value of the future decommissioning liabilities discounted at pre-tax rate that reflects current market assessments of the time value of money and where appropriate, the risks specific to the liability, which equals 6.3% at 31 December 2022 (31 December 2021: 6.7%).